-Since VA began processing for all PACT Act claims, VBA has completed 266,690 claims, 79.7 percent of which have been approved.2 This represents a significant improvement over the less than one-third grant rate that WWP Annual Warrior Survey respondents reported before the passage of the bill.3 Still, WWP has noticed a degree of inconsistency with the way PACT Act claims are processed, particularly with respect to unnecessary TERA exams and nexus opinions being ordered when the evidence in the file - which includes documentation of service in a designated exposure area and a diagnosis of a presumptive condition - is sufficient to grant the claim without further development.
+Since VA began processing for all PACT Act claims, VBA has completed over 371,716 claims, 78.9 percent of which have been approved.2 As less than one-third of respondents to WWP's 2022 Annual Warrior Survey reported success on their toxic exposure disability claims, these post-PACT Act figures indicate a significant improvement.3 Still, WWP has noticed a degree of inconsistency with the way PACT Act claims are processed, particularly with respect to unnecessary TERA exams and nexus opinions being ordered when the evidence in the file - which includes documentation of service in a designated exposure area and a diagnosis of a presumptive condition - is sufficient to grant the claim without further development.
 If not caught by a WWP (or other) service officer, these unnecessary exams could slow down the claim and, if the exam results in a negative nexus opinion, could result in an erroneous denial.